GrokInteractive/compendium/handbook/README.md

 ### Other Software

 #### Text Editor / IDE

-Use the text editor of your choice, unless it is emacs :)
+Use the text editor of your choice, unless it is emacs -- then you're just wrong and shouldn't hate yourself so much.  :)

 #### Screencast